Grandbusta/usdc-analyzer/README.md

 ### Challenges faced and approach
 1.
-- Probliem: The inability to query blockchain directly with timestamps was the first issue i faced.
+- Problem: The inability to query blockchain directly with timestamps was the first issue i faced.
 The blockchain cannot be queried with the timestamps but can be queried with blockNumber.
 I needed to do a couple of data checking and manipulation in my implementation to be able to get the timestamp.
 Initially, i used a binary search to get this timestamps and saw that it would take approximately 26 runs to get them indicating 26 calls to the blockchain.
 It was very slow because i still needed to fetch the actual transaction.

 - Final Approach: I used a package to make this faster so i wouldn't need to traverse the blocks from inception till current.